pbaris/vraptor-jtwig/README.md

 }
 ```

-You can provide your own environment configuration, by creating an alternative for this producers.
+You can provide your own environment configuration, by creating an alternative for this producer.